Roman Artichokes (Carciofi alla Romana)

 • A 4 quart pot with lid – heavy bottomed with medium to tall sides

-• A melon baller – A spoon works, but a melon baller makes it a lot easier to scoop out the choke of the artichoke.
+• A Melon Baller – A spoon works, but a melon baller makes it a lot easier to scoop out the choke of the artichoke.

 The Recipe